We have compiled a list of manufacturers, distributors, product information, reference prices, and rankings for Carbon Furnace.

 Free membership registration

-The "carbon furnace" is a high-temperature heating furnace composed entirely of graphite (carbon) for the heater, insulation, and furnace walls.
-It enables heating in the high-temperature range of around 3000°C, which is difficult to achieve with conventional electric furnaces, while also keeping the oxygen concentration inside the furnace to an extremely low level.
-It is suitable for processes that require high temperatures and low oxygen, such as the sintering of carbon materials that need high crystallization and ultra-high melting point metals. 【Features】 ■ Ultra-high temperature compatibility ■ Low oxygen atmosphere ■ Suitable for high crystallization processing ■ Wide range of material compatibility *For more details, please download the PDF or feel free to contact us.
+The "carbon furnace" is a super high-temperature heating furnace composed entirely of graphite (carbon) for the heater, insulation, and furnace walls.
+It is capable of heating in the high-temperature range of around 3000°C, which is difficult to achieve with conventional electric furnaces, while also keeping the oxygen concentration inside the furnace to an extremely low level.
+It is suitable for processes that require high crystallization of carbon materials and sintering of ultra-high melting point metals, where high temperature and low oxygen are essential. 【Features】 ■ Super high-temperature capability ■ Low oxygen atmosphere ■ Suitable for high crystallization treatment ■ Compatible with a wide range of materials *For more detailed information, please download the materials or feel free to contact us.

 • Industrial Furnace